Building a House in Uruguay

 A new Building Solution from Europe has arrived in Uruguay

 Uruguay is welcoming the first time at the Montevideo 2015 Construction Trade Show the new Swiss wooden building system STEKO®

 It can reduce planning time and most importantly labor time due to the much faster building process.
 The more that you know about your building project, the more accurate you can budget.
 Because the cost of building is calculated by the number of modules (or square meters).
 A CAD program can give you an accurate quote during the design process.

-The walls for a medium sized STEKO® house can be built in as little as 3 days and saves time on the building site by improving efficiency, productivity and lower BPS costs.
-All modules are manufactured off site (dry building) and ordered as needed.
+The walls for a medium-sized STEKO® house can be built in as little as three days and saves time on the building site by improving efficiency, productivity, and lower BPS costs.
+All modules are manufactured off-site (dry building) and ordered as needed.
 This sophisticated technology ensures that the time it takes to build will be significantly faster.